thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	11:40:53 PM 29 06 --> some error with posting having username shraddha.kapoor.sweet
+-	11:40:35 PM 29 06 --> some error with posting having username kriti.sanon143
+-	11:40:34 PM 29 06 --> some error with posting having username manushi.chillar.insta
+-	11:40:01 PM 29 06 --> some error with posting having username kriti.sanon143
+-	11:39:59 PM 29 06 --> some error with posting having username realshrutihaasan
+-	11:39:55 PM 29 06 --> some error with posting having username tamannaah.143
+-	11:39:37 PM 29 06 --> some error with posting having username angelinajolie143
+-	11:39:33 PM 29 06 --> posted with username shraddha.kapoor.sweet
+-	11:39:33 PM 29 06 --> posted with username realshrutihaasan
+-	11:39:33 PM 29 06 --> posted with username disha.patani.updates
+-	11:38:35 PM 29 06 --> some error with posting having username angelinajolie143
 -	05:11:56 PM 29 06 --> some error with following having username shraddha.kapoor.sweet
 -	04:48:45 PM 29 06 --> posted with username shraddha.kapoor.sweet
 -	04:48:40 PM 29 06 --> posted with username kriti.sanon143